Ingenico-ePayments/connect-sdk-client-flutter/README.md

 # Worldline Connect - Flutter SDK

+**This SDK has been rebranded to Worldline.
+As part of the rebranding the SDK has moved to https://github.com/Worldline-Global-Collect/connect-sdk-client-flutter.**

+---

 The Worldline Connect Flutter SDK provides a convenient way to support a large number of payments methods inside your Flutter app.
 It is Dart 3 compatible out of the box.